robertrypula/simple-forces/README.md

 yarn start
 ```

-You can also work directly in the terminal - just run
+You can also try the terminal version:

 ```
 yarn start:node